 Because of the inadvertent overrepresentation of Jordanians among the interviewees list, this project incorporates an abundance of information and insights about Jordan in comparison to the rest of WANA.
 This warranted the creation of a unique case study section on Jordan to highlight this project's in-depth study of the country.
-This is the origin of part 4 of this paper.
+This is the origin of part 4 of this paper, which was expanded to include countries other than Jordan as well.